 Beginning with the application term 2021-2022, an MS degree will no longer be required to apply to the PhD program in Aeronautics and Astronautics.
 Students with a Bachelor’s degree who ultimately intend to complete a PhD degree are strongly encouraged to apply directly to the PhD program, rather than the MS program.

 Current Stanford MS students interested in adding a PhD program to their academic career should speak with the staff at the Aero/Astro Student Services Office about the necessary paperwork and relevant policies.
 If you are a current master's student in the Stanford Aeronautics and Astronautics Department, to apply for the PhD, you must complete paperwork prior to conferring the MS degree.

 We have one PhD admission cycle.
 Application deadlines are final.
 A completed application (including letters of recommendation, transcripts and TOEFL scores) must be uploaded by the deadline.
 Applications will NOT be accepted after the deadline.
-A completed application (including letters of recommendation, transcripts and TOEFL scores) must be received by the following dates:
+A completed application (including letters of recommendation, transcripts and TOEFL scores) must be received by the following date:

 To be eligible for admission to the PhD program, applicants must either:

 - hold, or expect to hold before enrollment at Stanford, a bachelor’s degree from a U.S. college or university.

 - Applicants from institutions outside the U.S. must hold the equivalent of a U.S. bachelor’s degree from a college or university of recognized standing.
 See minimum level of study required of international applicants.

 Students who meet the above degree requirement with a strong technical background in engineering, physics, or a comparable science program are welcome to apply; a bachelor's degree in aeronautics and astronautics or mechanical engineering is not strictly required.